Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the furnace to prevent damage.

-Flat filters should be replaced once a month, while pleated filters should work somewhere in the vicinity of three months.
-You could also get a washable filter that you can use for about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter sooner.

 To make changing your filter easier down the road, use a permanent writing tool on your furnace outside or ductwork to list the airflow direction and filter size.